 During his eight years as president, Jefferson delivered two Inaugural Addresses.
 One witness to the first Inaugural Address on March 4, 1801, Margaret Bayard Smith, described the scene:

 I cannot describe the agitation I felt, while I looked around on the various multitude and while I listened to an address, containing principles the most correct, sentiments the most liberal, and wishes the most benevolent, conveyed in the most appropriate and elegant language and in a manner mild as it was firm.
 If doubts of the integrity and talents of Mr. Jefferson ever existed in the minds of any one, methinks this address must forever eradicate them.
 The Senate chamber was so crowded that I believe not another creature could enter.
 On one side of the house the Senate sat, the other was resigned by the representatives to the ladies.
 The roof is arched, the room half circle, every inch of ground was occupied.
 It has been conjectured by several gentlemen whom I've asked, that there were near a thousand persons within the walls.
 The speech was delivered in so low a tone that few heard it.
-Mr. Jefferson had given your Brother [Samuel Harrison Smith, editor of the National Intelligencer] a copy early in the morning, so that on coming out of the house, the paper was distributed immediately.
+Mr. Jefferson had given your Brother [Samuel Harrison Smith, editor of the National Intelligencer] a copy early in the morning, so that on coming out of the house, the paper was distributed immediately.5

 Among Jefferson's addresses are numerous ones to American Indians.
 Jefferson instructed Lewis and Clark to invite the American Indians to visit him.
-He wrote, "If a few of their influential chiefs, within a practicable distance, wish to visit us, arrange such a visit with them-€¦" In July 1804, representatives of the Osage nation visited the president and he made a brief speech of welcome and gave his formal address a few days later.
-The delegation was made up of twelve men and two boys.
-Another delegation of about twenty-seven "Chiefs from the Missouri and Mississippi" arrived on December 22, 1805.
-Jefferson received this delegation on New Year's Day, 1806 at the President's House, but didn't officially address them until January 4th.
+He wrote, "If a few of their influential chiefs, within a practicable distance, wish to visit us, arrange such a visit with them."11 In July 1804, representatives of the Osage nation visited the president.
+He made a brief speech of welcome on their arrival and then gave a formal address a few days later.
+The delegation was made up of twelve men and two boys.12 Another delegation of about twenty-seven "Chiefs from the Missouri and Mississippi" arrived on December 22, 1805.
+Jefferson received this delegation on New Year's Day 1806 at the President's House, and then officially addressed them on January 4.13